UMM-CSci-3601/angular-tutorial/README.md

 We have setup a GitHub Actions workflow to automatically build and deploy whatever is on the `main` branch to GitHub Pages.

-GitHub pages will likely already be enabled but if it is not, follow these instructions:
+GitHub Pages will likely already be enabled but if it is not, follow these instructions:

 > On GitHub, you'll need to visit the *settings* for your repository and change
 > the *GitHub Pages* settings.
 Under the "Source" section, you'll need to select